qiaoxibj/tool.accelerate.core/README.md

 Inside the wlpcfg project there is the <code>it.springboot.web.HelloControllerTest</code> that will test the Spring MVC endpoint to ensure it is working.

+## Spring Boot with Jersey
+This provides you with a SpringBoot application that will run on WebSphere Liberty.

+Inside the application project there is a application.springboot.jersey package containing 6 classes:
+* SampleJerseyApplication</code>: The entry point for the SpringBoot application.
+* Endpoint</code>: A Jersey endpoint which you can access at /springbootjersey.

+Inside the wlpcfg project there is the <code>it.springboot.jersey.SampleJerseyApplicationTests</code> that will test the Jersey endpoint to ensure it is working.

 ## Websockets
 This provides you with the websocket-1.1 feature.